-Masaryk University uses Information System for registration and enrollment in courses online.
-The dates and deadlines of registration period, enrollment period and seminar group enrollment period are mentioned in the detailed academic calendar.
+Masaryk University uses the Information System for registration and enrolment in courses online.
+The dates and deadlines of the registration period, enrolment period and seminar group enrolment period are mentioned in the detailed Academic Calendar.
 The periods may differ at each faculty.
-You MUST register courses in IS online mentioned in your learning agreement.
-How to register and enroll in?
-See our IS Guideline.
+You MUST register courses in the IS online as mentioned in your Learning Agreement.
+How do you register and enrol?
+See our IS Guidelines.

-You can see three numbers for intensity.
-First is a number of hours for lectures, second one is for class exercises/seminars and last one stands for another types of teaching methods such as labs, etc.
+When you click on the code or name of the course, you can see its detailed description, for example three numbers for intensity.
+The first is the number of hours for lectures, the second one is for class exercises/seminars and last one is for other types of teaching methods such as labs, etc.

-According to amount of gained credits, you can find two numbers.
-First number is amount of credits gained by completion and second one is a number for possible extra credits.
+According to number of credits gained, you can find two numbers.
+The first number is the amount of credits gained by completion and the second is a number of possible extra credits.

-Example: 1 credit(s) (plus extra credits for completion).
-It means that student can gain specific amount of extra credits, if he/she completes the course with a colloquium/examination or any other type of completion.
+- Example: 1+1 (plus extra credits for completion).
+This means that the student can gain a specific amount of extra credits if he/she completes the course with a colloquium/examination or any other type of completion.

 PROBLEMS WITH REGISTRATION AND ENROLLMENT

-ADVICE FOR YOU: You can discuss your courses with your MU departmental coordinator (his/her name is mentioned in your application online or at your folder given to you during admission after arrival).
-If you were not accepted in a course which has been approved in the learning agreement and you really need this course, we might recommend you to go for the first lecture/seminar and talk to the teacher personally.
-Bring your approved learning agreement with you.
+ADVICE FOR YOU: You can discuss your courses with your MU departmental coordinator (his/her name is mentioned in your application online or in your folder given to you during Admission after arrival).
+If you were not accepted onto a course which has been approved in the Learning Agreement and you really need this course, we recommend you to go for the first lecture/seminar and talk to the teacher personally.
+Bring your approved Learning Agreement with you.

 SEMINAR GROUP ENROLLMENT

 Some courses have not only lectures but also seminars.
 This means you have to enrol in seminar groups.
 There are always more options so you can choose which day and hour suit you best.
-See the IS Guideline with more details how to enrol in seminar groups or VIDEO TUTORIAL.
+See the IS Guidelines with more details on how to enrol in seminar groups or the VIDEO TUTORIAL.

 CHANGES TO LEARNING AGREEMENT

-After trying to register and enrol online in the courses mentioned in your learning agreement, you probably find out that some courses have to be changed, either NEW courses ADDED or PREVIOUS courses DELETED.
-You have to make changes to learning agreement afterwards:
+After trying to register and enrol online in the courses mentioned in your Learning Agreement you will probably find out that some courses have to be changed, either NEW courses ADDED or PREVIOUS courses DELETED.
+You have to make changes to the Learning Agreement afterwards:

-- After you finish changes in IS online, make the changes in the paper form of Changes to learning agreement – section DURING MOBILITY (For the Erasmus+ ICM Learning Agreement form please see the section Downloads).
+- After you finish changes in the IS online, make the changes in the paper form of Changes to Learning Agreement – DURING MOBILITY section (for the Erasmus+ ICM Learning Agreement form please see the Documents section).

-- Write there ALL DELETED and ALL NEW courses, compared to the original learning agreement.
-Please fill in all required information and all columns.
-The list of courses in IS has to be equal to the list of courses in your learning agreement/changes to learning agreement.
+- Write there ALL DELETED and ALL NEW courses compared to the original Learning Agreement.
+Please fill in all the required information and all columns.
+The list of courses in the IS has to be equal to the list of courses in your Learning Agreement/Changes to Learning Agreement.

 - Sign it.

-- With the last signature from CIC MU coordinator, your changes in Learning agreement are done.
+- With the last signature from the MU Erasmus+ ICM coordinator, your changes to the Learning Agreement are done.

-Have a smooth start of your stay at MU!
+We wish you a smooth start to your placement at MU!
 We would like to invite you to participate in our Orientation Week where you can meet your new international friends and see how Masaryk University works.
-We will help you with arrangements during your first days at MU together with students from International Students Club.
-If you are afraid how you will handle these hectic times at the beginning of the semester ask you their help and apply for a buddy, a fellow student who can pick you up after your arrival or who will personally help you with practical arrangements.
+We will help you with arrangements during your first days at MU together with students from ESN MUNI Brno.
+If you are afraid how you will handle these hectic times at the beginning of the semester ask for their help and apply for a buddy, a fellow student who can pick you up after your arrival or who will personally help you with practical arrangements.

-When it comes to Erasmus+ (World) responsibilities, we will ask you for a few things:
+When it comes to Erasmus+ ICM responsibilities, we will ask you for a few things: